vivin/condicio/README.md

         ...
     }

+There are also functions that return a boolean instead of throwing an exception:

+    function render(name, callbackOrString) {
+        if(condicio.isFunction(callbackOrString)) {
+            ...
+        } else if(condicio.isString(callbackOrString)) {
+            ...
+        } else {
+            throw new TypeError("Second argument must be a function or a string.");
+        }
+    }

 API
 ---

-All functions take an optional `message` and `arguments` parameter. `message` can be provided for custom error messages. `arguments` is an array of values than can be used for interpolation.
+All check functions take an optional `message` and `arguments` parameter. `message` can be provided for custom error messages. `arguments` is an array of values than can be used for interpolation.
 For example, if `message` is `"The argument must be {0} and {1}"`, and `arguments` is the array `["one", "two"]`, then the interpolated error-message will be `"The argument must be one and two"`.
 This is useful for custom, dynamic, error-messages.

-The API exposes the following exceptions:
+In addition to throwing standard error-types (i.e., `TypeError`, `ReferenceError`, and `RangeError`), the API exposes the following errors:

- - `condicio.IllegalArgumentException`: Thrown when an invalid or illegal argument is supplied.
+ - `condicio.IllegalArgumentError`: Thrown when an invalid or illegal argument is supplied.
- - `condicio.IllegalStateException`: Thrown when the state of the calling instance or context is invalid.
+ - `condicio.IllegalStateError`: Thrown when the state of the calling instance or context is invalid.
- - `condicio.NullReferenceException`: Thrown when a reference is `null`.
- - `condicio.UndefinedReferenceException`: Thrown when a reference is `undefined`.
- - `condicio.IndexOutOfBoundsException`: Thrown when an index is out of bounds.
- - `condicio.PropertyNotFoundException`: Thrown when a property is not found on an object.
- - `condicio.InvalidTypeException`: Thrown if an argument is of an invalid type.

 These are full-fledged [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) objects.